-Bit # Access Description 15 W XGEM, XGE Mask - The XGE bit can only be changed when the XGEM bit is set in the same register access.
-'0' No change allowed to XGE control bit.'1' Change allowed to XGE control bit.
+Bit # Access Description

+15 W XGEM, XGE Mask - The XGE bit can only be changed when the XGEM bit is set in the same register access.

+'0' No change allowed to XGE control bit.

+'1' Change allowed to XGE control bit.

 Always reads as '0'.

 14 W XGFRZM, XGFRZ Mask - The XGFRZ bit can only be changed when the XGEM bit is set in the same register access.

-'0' No change allowed to XGFRZ control bit.'1' Change allowed XGFRZ control bit.
+'0' No change allowed to XGFRZ control bit.

+'1' Change allowed XGFRZ control bit.

 Always reads as '0'.

-13 W XGDGBM, XGDGB Mask - The XGDGB bit can only be changed when the XGDGBM bit is set in the same register access. " " " " " " " " " " " " " " " " " " " Always reads as '0'.
+13 W XGDGBM, XGDGB Mask - The XGDGB bit can only be changed when the XGDGBM bit is set in the same register access.

+'0' No change allowed to XGDBG control bit.

+'1' Change allowed to XGDBG Control bit.

+Always reads as '0'.

 12 W XGSSM, XGSS Mask - The XGSS bit can only be changed when the XGSSM bit is set in the same register access.

+Bit # Access Description

 '0' No change allowed to XGSS control bit.

-Bit # Access Description '1' Change allowed to XGSS control bit.
+'1' Change allowed to XGSS control bit.

 Always reads as '0'.

 11 W XGFACTM, XGFACT Mask - The XGFACT bit can only be changed when the XGFACTM bit is set in the same register access.

-'0' No change allowed to XGFACT control bit.'1' Change allowed to XGFACT control bit.
+'0' No change allowed to XGFACT control bit.

+'1' Change allowed to XGFACT control bit.

 Always reads as '0'.

 10 BRK_IRQ_ENM, BRK_IRQ_EN Mask - The BRK_IRQ_EN bit can only be changed when the BRK_IRQ_ENM bit is set in the same register access.

-'0' No change allowed to BRK_IRQ_EN control bit.'1' Change allowed to BRK_IRQ_EN control bit.
+'0' No change allowed to BRK_IRQ_EN control bit.

+'1' Change allowed to BRK_IRQ_EN control bit.

 Always reads as '0'.

 9 RW XGSWEIFM, XGSWEIF Mask - The XGSWEIF bit can only be changed when the XGSWEIFM bit is set in the same register access.

-'0' No change allowed to XGSWEIF control bit.'1' Change allowed to XGSWEIF control bit.
+'0' No change allowed to XGSWEIF control bit.

+'1' Change allowed to XGSWEIF control bit.

 Always reads as '0'.

 8 RW XGIEM, XGIE Mask - The XGIE bit can only be changed when the XGIEM bit is set in the same register access.

 '0' No change allowed to XGIE control bit.

 '1' Change allowed to XGIE control bit.

 Always reads as '0'.

 7 RW XGE, XG Enable - The XGE bit can only be changed when the XGEM bit is set in the same register access.

 '0' The Xgate module is disabled.
 The currently active interrupt request will be completed and then no new interrupt processing requests will be accepted.'1' The Xgate module is enabled to start processing channel interrupts.

-6 RW XGFRZ, XG Freeze Mode - The XGE bit can only be changed when the XGEM bit is set in the same register access.
-'0' The Xgate module is disabled.
-The currently active channel interrupt will be completed and then no new interrupt channel processing requests will be accepted.
+6 RW XGFRZ, XG Freeze Mode - The XGFRZ bit functionality is currently unimplemented.
+This bit can only be changed when the XGFRZM bit is set in the same register access.